cheuklau/sre-interview-prep/google-sre/site_reliability_engineering.md

 - Use Prober which runs a protocol check against a target and reports success or failure
     * Can send alerts directly to Alertmanager

+## Chapter 11 Being On-Call

+### Life of an On-Call Engineer

+- Take care of operations by managing outages and performing production changes.
+- Typically response times are 5 minutes for user-facing and 30 minutes for less sensitive systems.
+- On-call engineer receives and acknowledges page and then triages the problem, possibly involving other engineers.
+- Non-paging events can be handle by on-call engineers during business hours.
+    * Take priority over project work.

+### Balanced On-Call

+- Quantity is the percent of time spent by engineers on on-call duties.
+- Quality is the number of incidents that ooccur during on-call.

+### Balance in Quantity

+- 50% of time engineering, remainder no more than 25% on call, 25% on operational, non-project work.

+### Balance in Quality

+- On average, dealing with tasks involved with an on-call incident (RCA, remediation, postmortem) takes 6 hours.

+### Compensation

+- Google offers cash compensation, capped at some proportion of overall salary.

+### Feeling Safe

+- Important on-call resources:
+    * Clear escalation paths.
+    * Well defined incident management procedures.
+    * Blameless postmortem culture.

+### Operational Overload

+- Paging alerts should be aligned with symptoms that threaten a service's SLO.
+- All paging alerts should be actionable.
+- SRE have option to give the pager back to dev team until standards of SRE team is met.

+### Operational Underload

+- To ensure continual practice, exercises can be performed to hone troubleshooting and knowledge of the system.